Exhibitions

 Susan Philipsz

-With her site-specific sound installations on themes such as displacement, loss and memory, Scottish artist Susan Philipsz (*1965 in Glasgow) is one of the outstanding artists of our time.
-For Vienna, she adapts her most recent sound and film installation "Sokol Terezín", as well as earlier sound installations, thus creating an atmospheric space of remembrance.
+With her site-specific sound installations on themes such as displacement, loss and memory, Scottish artist Susan Philipsz (born in Glasgow in 1965) is one of the outstanding artists of our time.
+For her exhibition in Vienna, she has combined sound installations and sound sculptures with films and photographic works to create an atmospheric space of remembrance that also reflects the architectural features of the exhibition venue and its history.

 Susan Philipsz, born in Glasgow in 1965, currently lives and works in Berlin.
 In 2010 she received the Turner Prize and was awarded the OBE for her services to British art in 2014.
 Since the mid-1990s, her sound installations have been presented in many prestigious institutions and public venues around the world, including solo exhibitions at the Brandts Art Museum (2023) in Odense, ARoS (2023) in Aarhus, Kunstmuseum Bonn (2021), Castello di Rivoli (2019), Turin, Tate Modern (2018) and Tate Britain (2015) in London, Bonniers Konsthall (2017) in Stockholm, Kunsthaus Bregenz (2016) in Austria, Hamburger Bahnhof (2014) in Berlin, Carnegie Museum of Art (2013) in Pittsburgh, K21 Kunstsammlung Nordrhein-Westfalen (2013) in Düsseldorf, Museum of Contemporary Art (2011) in Chicago, Aspen Art Museum (2011) in Colorado, Wexner Center for the Arts at Ohio State (2010) in Columbus, Museum Ludwig (2009) in Cologne, and Institute of Contemporary Art (2008) in London.
 Installations by Philipsz were on view at Skulptur Projekte Münster in 2007, the 55th Carnegie International in 2008 and the National Gallery of Victoria Triennial in 2020.